karlpokus/notes/README.md

 # notes
-A minimal note taking app.
+A note taking app with minimal UI.
+Designed for keyboard use.
 A work in progress.
+Heavily influenced by [nv](http://notational.net/).
+All client code is at codepen at the moment.
+See demo link below.

-Heavily influenced by [nv](http://notational.net/) If you're looking for a todoapp - check out [Monday](https://github.com/karlpokus/monday)
+Btw: If you're looking for a todoapp in the same vein - check out [Monday](https://github.com/karlpokus/monday)

 # features
 - automatic saving